ganadipa/manajerial-candi/README.md

 2. Clone/ Download all the files (and folder) provided in here to manajerial-candi folder.
 3. Change directory to manajerial-candi as root.
 4. Run code in terminal. usage: python main.py <database-folder>

+Feel free to contact me if you found any bug inside. nyomanganadipa@gmail.com